 The stresses of holiday travel can bring out the worst in all of us.
-One survey found 44 percent of respondents admitted to losing their tempers during a trip, while one third have yelled at a stranger and almost 25 percent have ended up cancelling travel plans entirely simply to avoid the stress.
+In 2015, forty-four percent of travelers admitted to losing their tempers during a trip, while one-third have yelled at a stranger and almost 25 percent have ended up canceling travel plans entirely simply to avoid the stress.

 Want to enjoy the holidays again?
 Start by learning how to keep your travel stress in check with the strategies below.

 Aim to get to the airport at least an hour earlier than you normally would.
 And take advantage of apps offered by your airport or airline—these can provide you with real-time updates so you’re able to stay on top of your flight’s status even when you’re far from the gate.

-Also be sure to plan for delays so that you’re prepared if the worst case happens and you find yourself stranded in the airport.
+Also, be sure to plan for delays so that you’re prepared if the worst case happens and you find yourself stranded in the airport.
 Pack extra snacks, a change of clothes, and entertainment options in your carry-on.
 Knowing that you’re ready for any outcome will give you peace of mind.

 That way, you’ll be able to skip the line to check bags and you won’t have to worry about your luggage getting lost.
 But do take note: If you’re flying with gifts in your carry-on, make sure to keep them unwrapped; the TSA often flags gift-wrapped packages because their contents are tough to identify.

 If you must check a bag, make sure it stands out from the crowd (either buy a brightly colored suitcase or cover your luggage in identifiable markers) and take a picture of the suitcase to share with officials if it winds up getting lost.
-Also be sure to keep essential items in your carry-on (even if you do check a bag)—medications, eyeglasses, and a change of clothes should stay with you at all times.
+Also, be sure to keep essential items in your carry-on (even if you do check a bag)—medications, eyeglasses, and a change of clothes should stay with you at all times.

-If you want to avoid the hassles of traveling with a bag altogether, consider shippingyour personal belongings and gifts to your destination ahead of time, then passing through security with not much more than the clothes on your back.
+If you want to avoid the hassles of traveling with a bag altogether, consider shipping your personal belongings and gifts to your destination ahead of time, then passing through security with not much more than the clothes on your back.